Mechelix/hologram-hardware/README.md

 # Konekt Dash and Dash Pro hardware repo

 ## Release Notes
-- **Board Outlines** We at Konekt are commited to bringing an open hardware solution, but unlike software, there are definitive hard costs associated with producing a board.
-At this point in the beta, where debugging can still occur, we do not feel comfortable releasing full files to the general population---we do not want to cause heartache if we make modifications!
-If you are interested in joining our beta program, contact us!
-In the meantime we are offering up board outlines and the placement of connectors.
-If you have any questions, please visit us in our forum at: http://community.konekt.io
+- **Board Outlines:** We at Konekt are commited to bringing an open hardware solution, so you can effortlessly use our connectivity and/or cloud features/firmware even as you begin to scale
+- In this repository, you will find board source files used to develop the Konekt Dash and Konekt Dash Pro

+## More Information
+- **If you have any questions:** please visit us in our forum at: http://community.konekt.io
+- **Hardware Manuals:** please visit https://konekt.io/docs/ and click on Hardware
+- **API & Platform Docs:** please visit https://konekt.io/docs/